-The DMS Architect works with the design team to create verification tests, which are executed as part of verification.
-These are derived from the L2 requirements.
-The Architect is responsible for defining these tests with the assistance of the rest of the team (and he/she may delegate).

-Both of these test levels are likely to be integration tests, as they will pull together parts across subsystems and from within subsystems.
-Some by nature will be manual, as they will combine systems and processes that need to be done by people.
-They are tied to the requirements through the RVTM.
+The DMS Architect, SSA Architect, and development team mebers create verification tests, which are executed as part of verification and are derived from the L2 requirements.
+Many of these are unit tests, defined during the design of the logical and physical architecture.
+Some of these will be integration tests, as they will pull together parts across subsystems and from within subsystems.
+A portion will be manual, as they will combine systems and processes that need to be done by people.
+They should all be tied to the requirements through the RVTM.